xpepermint/yoomjs/README.md

 * multiple connectors
 * settings
 * mongodb with mongoose
+* we don't want to be limited to the style of database request (different modules, not trying to imitate like waterline because you loos flexability and db features)
 * per-model database connection support
 * command-line generators
 * customize boot